Apollo3zehn/PureHDF/doc/writing/index.md

 ## Opaque data

-Crate an instance of the `H5OpaqueInfo` type and pass it to the `H5Dataset` constructor to treat byte arrays as opaque data:
+Create an instance of the `H5OpaqueInfo` type and pass it to the `H5Dataset` constructor to treat byte arrays as opaque data:

 ```cs
 var data = new byte[] { 0x01, 0x02, 0x03, 0x04 };